octobercms/docs/help-installation.md

 1. Navigate to the install.php script in your web browser.
 1. Follow the installation instructions.

+### Troubleshooting installation

+* **The page appears empty when opening the installer**: This might be caused by using older versions of PHP, check that you are running PHP version 5.4 or higher.

 <a name="commaind-line-installation" class="anchor" href="#commaind-line-installation"></a>
 ## Command-line installation